Inflectra/spira-documentation/docs/IDE_Integration/Visual Studio Code.md

-Clicking on one of the different items, \'Cannot log into the application\' for instance will bring up a view similar to this:
+Clicking on one of the different items, 'Cannot log into the application' for instance will bring up a view similar to this:
 ![Spira
 Information](img/Visual_Studio_Code_49.png)